Club Highlights

 • The little garden club that could … and does

-Our annual plant sale will be held at 6 Equestrian Ct., and 7 Estates Dr. We will have a VERY large assortment of member-propagated plants, lots of vegetable plants started from seed donated by Baker Seed Company in Petaluma, as well as many large plastic and ceramic pots and garden items donated by our members and the community.
+SPRING BLOOM WILL BE MAY 3, 2025: Our annual plant sale will be held at 6 Equestrian Ct., and 7 Estates Dr. Novato from 10 A.M. to 2 P.M.
+We will have a VERY large assortment of member-propagated plants, lots of vegetable plants started from seed donated by Baker Seed Company in Petaluma, as well as many large plastic and ceramic pots and garden items donated by our members and the community.

-Plant Donation Events – If the community has plants they would like to donate please email to gardenclubnovato@gmail.com
+Do you have plants you would like to donate?
+If the community has plants they would like to donate please email to gardenclubnovato@gmail.com

 Novato Garden Club members offer their locally propagated plants for an annual spring sale.

-Novato Garden Club members planted cyclamen in the Downtown planters at the corner of Redwood and Grant Ave.
-What a gorgeous day to be outside with fellow gardeners!
-If you notice any problems with the planters please email us.
+If you notice any problems with the planters please email us at gardenclubnovato@gmail.com.
 The planters at the Chianti corner of Vallejo and Redwood Blvd do not have water.
-We are working with the City of Novato to get this resolved.
+We have been discussing the water issue with the City of Novato to get this resolved.

-The Garden Club held a Special Meeting to vote for and install Officers for Club Year 2023-2024
+INSTALLATION OF OFFICERS FOR 2024-2025: The Garden Club held a Special Meeting to vote for and install Officers.

 Co-Presidents: Nancy Cabaud and Kathy Walker, Vice-President: Kathy Lago, Treasurer: Gail Skarich, General Meeting Secretary; Jackie Walton, Board Secretary: Jean Ludwick.

-We make 50+ fresh greens wreaths and swags along with garden related items and sell them at the Margaret Todd Senior Center Holiday Faire the first Friday and Saturday of December.
+HOLIDAY FAIRE AND NOVATO GARDEN CLUB FUNDRAISER: We make 50+ fresh greens wreaths and swags along with garden related items and sell them at the Margaret Todd Senior Center Holiday Faire the first Friday and Saturday of December.
 We can make wreaths to order.
 To pre-order email at gardenclubnovato@gmail.com

-Along with member’s seeds, Baker Seed Company in Petaluma has donated a large selection of seeds.
-The seeds are available at our meetings for a small fee to benefit our City Beautification/Scholarship Fund.
+NOVATO GARDEN CLUB SEED BANK: Along with member’s seeds, Baker Seed Company in Petaluma has donated a large selection of seeds.
+The seeds are available at our meetings and at the Spring Bloom Sale.
+All proceeds benefit our City Beautification/Scholarship Fund.

 If you are interested in providing seeds for our Club, save your seeds by placing them in jars or packets along with the little crystal packs that come in medicine bottles, etc. This will help seeds last longer by wicking moisture away from the seeds.